 - In cases where the Dublin returnees’ procedure in Bulgaria has only been suspended or terminated while he or she was abroad, the asylum procedure continues upon his/her return.
-In 2019 due to the low number of new arrivals in Bulgaria increased significantly by 212% in comparison with the previous year, but the reception centers were occupied at 10% of their capacity due to continuing, although slightly decreased 26% rate of absconding.
+In 2020 due to the manageable number of new arrivals in Bulgaria increased significantly by 212% in comparison with the previous year, but the reception centers remained occupied by at 47% of their capacity due to continuing, although slightly decreased 26% rate of absconding.
 Dublin returnees for whom the procedure continued were therefore usually accommodated in an asylum reception center upon request, although this depends on the occupancy in reception centers.

-Subsequent applications: Subsequent applicants are excluded not only from all material conditions, but also from the right to receive a registration card.
+Subsequent applications: Subsequent applicants pending an admissibility assessment are excluded not only from all material conditions, but also from the right to receive a registration card.
 They only have a right to interpretation during the fast-track processing of the admissibility assessment prior to their registration, documentation and determination on the substance.
 In cases where the first subsequent application is considered to be submitted merely in order to delay or complicate the enforcement of a removal decision, or where it concerns another subsequent application following a final inadmissibility / unfounded decision considering a first subsequent application, the applicants are also stripped from the right to remain on the territory.
 In 2021, this affected a total of 91 subsequent applicants who received an inadmissibility decision.
 The law has set a 14-day time limit for the admissibility determination.
 If the subsequent application is considered inadmissible, the determining authority should not open a determination procedure and the applicant is not registered and documented (see section on Subsequent Applications).

 Article 29(1) and (7) LAR.